Fernand Deschamps: Biography

-Until 1940 he participated actively and extensively in socio-political and religious debates in Catholic journals such as "The Twentieth Century" and "La Libre Belgique", usually on the first page.
+Until 1940 he participated actively and extensively in socio-political and religious debates in Catholic journals such as Le Vingtième Siècle and La Libre Belgique, usually on the first page.

 With his best friend Georges Legrand, professor of social economy at the university faculty of Agricultural Sciences of Gembloux, whom he met at the ISP, he shared his ideas as regards evolution and its development.
 His entire archives and personal library were destroyed during World War II, when his house was bombed shortly after Fernand Deschamps had left it.